PhD in Higher Education Administration

 - Encourage partnerships and collegiality

-- Continuous growth in professional practice and competence
+- Using the process of critical self-reflection for growth in professional practice and competence

 - Respect for the uniqueness of all individuals